workbenchdev/Workbench/CONTRIBUTING.md

 Make sure that you're building the development target `re.sonny.Workbench.Devel`.

-ℹ️ Please select "Blueprint" instead of "XML" in Workbench UI panel.
+ℹ️ Select "Blueprint" instead of "XML" in Workbench UI panel.
 Blueprint is experimental but that's what we use for making Workbench.

 If you know what you are doing you can also use VSCode with the extensions recommended in this workspace or anything else you are comfortable with.
 Don't forget to fetch the submodules.